-In this post, I’ll be sharing a reveal of our most recent DIY project.
-Our outdoor playground area!
+In this post, I’ll be sharing a reveal of our most recent DIY project: Our outdoor playground area!
 We completed this DIY playground border in one weekend using materials found at our local hardware store.

-If you are looking for playground ideas for outdoors, I hope this post can come in handy and give you some inspiration for your own backyard play area.
+If you are looking for DIY playground ideas for outdoors, I hope this post can come in handy and give you some inspiration for your own backyard play area.

-Playground Border (Design)
+Connected Playground Border

 We chose to use a can of white paint to outline our design (for reference, S is for sand & M is for mulch).